LucaTomei/Window_Movener/README.md

 # Window_Movener
-Tool to arange windows quickly on all Linux Distributions
+Tool to arange windows quickly on all Linux Distributions.\\

+With this tool you can move and resize window into screen corners.\\
+Works with multiple, horizontally aligned displays.

+## Requirements
+- Python3.7
+- wmctrl
+- xdotool
+- pip with installation of these pachets: screeninfo, click